United Nations High Commissioner for Refugees Representation in India

 The head office of UNHCR's mission in India is located in Delhi, with a field office in Chennai.
-Actor John Abraham is the Goodwill ambassador for UNHCR in India.
-The current chief of mission is Oscar Mundia.
+The current Chief of Mission is Areti Sianni.
 UNHCR won the Indira Gandhi Prize for Peace, Disarmament and Development in 2015.
 UNHCR was awarded the Mother Teresa Award for Social Justice by the Harmony Foundation, Mumbai.

 History

 India was the venue for the single largest influx of refugees since the Second World War, when an estimated 10 million people crossed over from East Pakistan to India in 1971.
 The majority of refugees were in West Bengal, Tripura, Meghalaya and Assam.
 The majority of the refugees were repatriated after the war, with the UNHCR Dhaka office's support.

 UNHCR has been allowed to operate in India since 1981, even though India has not signed the 1951 Refugee Status Convention or the 1967 Refugee Status Protocol.

 Work

 UNHCR India works in close cooperation with the Government of India, NGOs and civil society to support refugees and asylum-seekers.
 Its urban operation is primarily based in New Delhi with a smaller presence in Chennai to facilitate the voluntary repatriation of Sri Lankan refugees.
-UNHCR registered refugees in other locations are supported through partner NGOs.
+UNHCR-registered refugees in other locations are supported through partner NGOs.

-UNHCR works with several NGOs including Bosco, the Socio Legal Information Centre (SLIC), the Gandhi National Memorial Society, the Confederation of Voluntary Agencies and Development And Justice Initiative (DAJI), Fair Trade Forum -India and Save the Children, India (SCI) to support refugees and asylum seekers.
+UNHCR works with several NGOs including BOSCO, the Socio Legal Information Centre (SLIC), the Gandhi National Memorial Society and Development And Justice Initiative (DAJI), Action Aid India and Save the Children, India (SCI) to support refugees and asylum seekers.
 Most of the Sri Lankan and Tibetan refugees are directly assisted by the Indian Government.
 UNHCR strives to improve the lives of refugees under its mandate, the majority of whom are refugees from Myanmar and Afghanistan.

-UNHCR in India conducts Refugee Status Determination (RSD) procedures, which starts with registration of individual asylum-seekers.
+UNHCR in India conducts Refugee Status Determination (RSD) procedures, which start with the registration of individual asylum-seekers.
 Following registration, UNHCR conducts interviews with each individual asylum-seeker to assess his/her claim to international protection as a refugee.